DevBigEazi/DIamond_StakingFacet/README.md

 $ forge test
 ```
 `Note`: The staking platform supports ERC20, ERC721, and ERC1155 tokens with customizable reward mechanisms, time-based decay, and cooldown periods.
 The platform includes security features like ReentrancyGuard and proper implementation of receiver interfaces.

-Need some more clarity?
-Join the [EIP-2535 Diamonds Discord server](https://discord.gg/kQewPw2)